Oh you sexy hermaphrodite lady-man ladies

 - Big Top Pee-Wee features a hermaphrodite in the circus' side show named Shim who has a male left half and female right half (or possibly the other way around).
 Said, by the circus announcer, to be the only person who can marry "shimself."

-- In the sequel to Tremors, the resident scientist sees the Screamer stage reproducing and says they're "hermaphrodites"; but they're actually just the opposite in that they have no genitals and reproduce asexually by vomiting up a new one after gorging.
+- In Tremors 2: Aftershocks, the resident scientist sees the Screamer stage reproducing and says they're "hermaphrodites"; but they're actually just the opposite in that they have no genitals and reproduce asexually by vomiting up a new one after gorging.
 She says IMMEDIATELY afterwards "They reproduce asexually", so whether it's a case of the writers not knowing the difference or just her (being a geologist, not a biologist) is never brought up...unlike the phrase "pre-Cambrian."

 - Referenced in The Lair of the White Worm, when the characters discover some cave art depicting a figure with large breasts and an erect penis.
 A subversion, as it turns out to be a sketch of the film's immortal villain, a lesbian snake-woman who likes to perform Human Sacrifice with a sharpened ritual strap-on.